Tag: DevSecOps Kubernetes

 Least Privilege Access and Role-Based Access Control (RBAC)

 Think of RBAC as the bouncer at a nightclub.
 It ensures that only authorized individuals get access to specific areas.
 In Kubernetes, RBAC defines who can do what within the cluster.
-Misconfigured RBAC policies are a common attack vector, so it’s crucial to follow the principle of least privilege.
+Misconfigured RBAC policies are a common attack vector, so it’s critical to follow the principle of least privilege.
 Pairing RBAC with Pod Security Standards gives you defense in depth.

 For example, granting a service account cluster-admin privileges when it only needs read access to a specific namespace is a recipe for disaster.
 Instead, create granular roles tailored to specific use cases.
 Here’s a practical example: